Many-minds interpretation: The many-minds interpretation

 The many-minds interpretation of quantum theory is many-worlds with the distinction between worlds constructed at the level of the individual observer.
-Rather than the worlds that branch, it is the observer's mind.
+Rather than the worlds that branch, it is the observer's mind that branches.

-The purpose of this interpretation is to overcome the fundamentally strange concept of observers being in a superposition with themselves.
-In their 1988 paper, Albert and Loewer argue that it simply makes no sense for one to think of the mind of an observer to be in an indefinite state.
-Rather, when someone answers the question about which state of a system they have observed, they must answer with complete certainty.
-If they are in a superposition of states, then this certainty is not possible and we arrive at a contradiction.
-To overcome this, they then suggest that it is merely the “bodies” of the minds that are in a superposition, and that the minds must have definite states that are never in superposition.
+The problem with this interpretation is that it implies the observer must be in a superposition with herself, and that seems strange.
+In their 1988 paper, Albert and Loewer argued that the mind of an observer cannot be in an indefinite state because an observer must answer the question about which state of a system he has observed with complete certainty.
+If the observer's mind were in a superposition of states, then it could not attain such certainty.
+To overcome this contradiction, they suggest that a mind must always be in a definite state and only the “bodies” of the minds are in a superposition.

-When an observer measures a quantum system and becomes entangled with it, it now constitutes a larger quantum system.
-In regards to each possibility within the wave function, a mental state of the brain corresponds.
-And ultimately, only one mind is experienced, leading the others to branch off and become inaccessible, albeit real.
-In this way, every sentient being is attributed with an infinity of minds, whose prevalence correspond to the amplitude of the wavefunction.
+Accordingly, when an observer measures a quantum system and becomes entangled with it, the result is a larger quantum system.
+In regards to each possibility within this greater wave function, a mental state of the brain corresponds.
+Ultimately, only one of these mental states is experienced, leading the others to branch off and become inaccessible, albeit real.
+In this way, every sentient being possesses an infinity of minds, whose prevalence correspond to the amplitude of the wavefunction.
 As an observer checks a measurement, the probability of realizing a specific measurement directly correlates to the number of minds they have where they see that measurement.
 It is in this way that the probabilistic nature of quantum measurements are obtained by the Many-minds Interpretation.